 During pregnancy, a woman requires more essential nutrients for the development of the embryo, but it does imply double the calorie intake.
 On average, the protein requirements go up by 75 to 100 gm of protein per day leading.
 As protein is an essential nutrient during pregnancy, which helps in the growth of the fetal’s brain and body, a protein shake is beneficial to meet the nutritional requirements.
 It is essential to consider the hidden nutrients present in a protein shake.
 Hence you need to be careful while choosing an organic and safe protein shake during your pregnancy.

 As pregnancy is a sensitive matter, it is highly recommended to consult your gynecologist before starting a protein shake.
 Whey Protein is a safer option to consider.

 Does Protein Shake Aids in a Muscular Physique?

-There is a general misconception that protein shakes are meant for the people who are aiming at bodybuilding or muscular physique.
+There is a general misconception that protein shakes are meant for people who are aiming at bodybuilding or muscular physique.
 As women have a different testosterone level when compared to men, it is believed that protein shakes are not meat for them.
 But, the fact is, by increasing your protein intake, lifting weights helps you to get a toned and lean body.

 Protein Shakes as a Meal Replacement

-For weight loss, most of the people look for meal replacements, but most of these meal replacements are not much filling.
+For weight loss, most people look for meal replacements, but most of these meal replacements are not much filling.
 Whey protein is an exceptional meal replacement, which makes you feel full for a longer time as compared to the fat or carbohydrates intake.

 Protein shakes are a great way to aid your weight loss journey by creating a calorie deficit.
 However, a balanced diet is equally vital as protein shakes cannot replace the natural sources of proteins completely.